helpers/handlebars-helpers/README.md

 Syntax: `{{ embed [file] [syntax] }}`

 Helper also:
-* Unless overridden by a given extension, the helper will automatically apply the extension of the given file next to the first "code fence" (` ``` html`) in the output.
+* Unless overridden by a given extension, the helper will automatically apply the extension of the given file next to the first "code fence" (` ``` xml`) in the output.
 * When embedding a markdown snippet (`.md|markdown|markd`), the helper automatically converts any code fences inside the snippet their unicode equivalent (`&#x60;&#x60;&#x60;`)

 Example: